 Autofill fields using the right-click menu

-If you don't see the Dashlane D icon or you want to autofill different information, you can right-click in a form field to open the menu and select Dashlane.
-From the custom autofill menu, you can select the data you need from your vault and even create a new password.
+If you don't see the Dashlane D or you want to autofill different information, you can right-click in a form field to open the menu and select Dashlane.
+From the custom autofill menu, you can select the data you need from your vault or create a new password.

-- Go to the page or site where you want to turn off autofill.
+- Go to the page or website where you want to turn off Autofill.

-- Select the Dashlane "D" icon in your browser.
+- Select the Dashlane D in your browser toolbar.

-- In the extension menu, select the Autofill tab to access the website's autofill settings.
+- In the extension pop-up, select Autofill in the top menu to open the website's Autofill settings.